 Los Angeles County has more cases of coronavirus than entire country of Canada, mayor says

-There have been more than 136,000 laboratory-confirmed cases of the coronavirus in the county so far, according to a Monday update from the county's public health department.
-There were more than 2,500 new cases reported on Monday and 13 deaths, according to the county's data.
+When Garcetti made the statement on Monday, the county's public health department was reporting over 136,000 laboratory-confirmed cases of the coronavirus in the county.
+There were more than 2,500 new cases reported on Monday and 13 deaths, according to the county's data at that time.

 In Canada, there have been 110,234 confirmed cases of the disease, resulting in 8,843 deaths as of Tuesday, according to numbers from Johns Hopkins University.